wazuh/wazuh-documentation/source/cloud-service/apis/authentication.rst

 .. note::

   The API key has no expiration date, so it can be used indefinitely.
-You might also have multiple API keys for different purposes and you can revoke them when you no longer need them.
+You might also have multiple API keys for different purposes, and you can revoke them when you no longer need them.

 To revoke an API key: